grantj-re3/HandyOtherDoco/HumanLanguages/Japanese/README.md

 ### [Tae Kim's Guide to Learning Japanese](https://guidetojapanese.org/learn/)

+- Beyond chapter 2, it is assumed you can read Hiragana and Katakana.
+Kanji pronunciation it is usually shown using those kana.
+- Free PDF (CC BY-NC-SA)
 - Complete Guide | Grammar Guide | Resources and Tutorials
 - Contains many example exercises